EarlTheCurl/acoustic-signature-recognition/README.md

 # Acoustic signature recognition

-Heavly based on the work of Dr. Scott Hawley's work, with modifications where needed.
+Heavly based on the work of Dr. Scott Hawley, with modifications where needed.
 Please visit his github for more details. https://github.com/drscotthawley/panotti